samuelzamvil/samuelzamvil.github.io/Using-3rd-Party-Modules-in-a-macOS-Python3-Script/Using-3rd-Party-Modules-in-a-macOS-Python3-Script.md

 ---

+### Removing this from visibility because running as root without a venv is potentially harmful to the OS.
+I've also realized that I could have used the --user flag in pip and it would've installed the packages required for the root user.
+I may revisit this blogpost at somepoint.

 ### How it all started

-I recently found myself in a scriting exam that required me to consume an API on an end-users machine and manipulate the data.
+I recently found myself in a scripting exam that required me to consume an API on an end-user's machine and manipulate the data.
 For the exam I was given my choice of scripting languages to use, the smart and easy choice being BASH.
 Stubbornly, I chose Python.
-The task was easy enough that I was able write and test my script in relatively little time, as soon as I began to deploy the script I realized I was in for some trouble.
+The task was easy enough that I was able write and test my script in relatively little time, as soon as I began to deploy the script, I realized I was in for some trouble.

 #### I thought I had this all figured out in my head, but that thought process landed me in obscure territory.